 Three operative shifts are doing the work, per the May 2026 analyses from Harris Beach Murtha and Ballard Spahr.

-Second, officers are instructed to weigh negative factors — prior immigration violations, periods of unauthorized employment, overstays, prior arrests, and conduct inconsistent with the purpose of the original admission — as part of the discretionary calculus rather than treating these as already resolved by eligibility review.
+Second: Officers are instructed to weigh negative factors as part of the discretionary calculus, rather than treating them as already resolved by eligibility review.
+Those factors include:

-Third, the memorandum invokes the BIA's equity-balancing language: negative factors can be "offset by a showing of unusual or even outstanding equities."
-This puts the burden on the applicant to affirmatively document positive equities rather than relying on the eligibility paperwork to do the work.
+Third: The memorandum invokes the BIA's equity-balancing language: negative factors can be "offset by a showing of unusual or even outstanding equities."
+This puts the burden on the applicant to affirmatively document positive equities, rather than relying on the eligibility paperwork to carry the file.

 What Did Not Change?

-This is the part that most matters for anyone googling "can I still file."
+This is the part that matters most for anyone asking "can I still file."
 Per Murthy Law Firm's May 22, 2026 analysis, the following are unchanged:

 - Statutory eligibility under INA section 245 (categories of people who may file)